TritonDataCenter/manta-nfs/README.md

     sudo node server.js -d -f etc/myconfig.json >log 2>&1

-To mount a Manta directory, the standard NFS client mount command is used with a Manta path.
+To mount a Manta directory, use the standard NFS client `mount` command with a Manta path.
 The user name used here must be the same user as is configured for Manta access.
 For example, if Manta user 'foo' is configured, then to mount their 'public' directory:

     sudo mount 127.0.0.1:/foo/public /mnt

-Once you have confirmed that the server works as expected, you can setup a service on your system so that the server runs automatically when the system boots.
+Once you have confirmed that the server works as expected, you can set up a service on your system so that the server runs automatically when the system boots.
 Setting up a service like this is OS-specific and is discussed in that section for each operating system.

 ## Limitations

-There are certain NFS operations which cannot be supported because Manta itself does not support the underlying concept.
+There are certain NFS operations that cannot be supported because Manta itself does not support the underlying concept.
 These are:

   * Changing the owner uid or gid of a file